Type 1 diabetes is a lifelong (chronic) disease in which there is a high level of sugar (glucose) in the blood.

 Also call your doctor if you have:

-There is no way to prevent type 1 diabetes.
+Type 1 diabetes cannot be prevented.
 There is no screening test for type 1 diabetes in people who have no symptoms.

 Insulin-dependent diabetes; Juvenile onset diabetes; Diabetes - type 1